liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/01-alloyui-form-validation.markdown

 provides a unique set of functionality that's designed to solve a particular problem.
 In your case, you want to limit the number of characters that users can enter into the message field of the Add Entry form.
-If you used the AUI validator tag to limit the number of characters, users would have to know how the character limit.
-They'd also have to remember how many characters they've already entered.
+If you used the AUI validator tag to limit the number of characters, users would have to keep track of the character limit.
 A much better solution is to use the AUI Character Counter module.
 You can use this module not only to specify a limit on the number of characters that can be entered, but also to display the number of remaining characters.

-Open the `edit_entry.jsp` file and add find the following section:
+Open the `edit_entry.jsp` file and find the following code:

     <aui:input id="message" type="textarea" name="message">
         <aui:validator name="required" errorMessage="Please enter a message." />
     </aui:input>

-Add the following line just below this section:
+Add the following line just below it:

     <div id="counterContainer"><p><span id="counter"></span> character(s) remaining</p></div>